About the service

 We aim to offer a timely and accessible service to children, young people and their families who have mental health problems in the Wakefield district.
 Our teams ensure that individuals have access to the appropriate support and intervention as quickly as possible, and all interventions are based on the latest clinical evidence and will be delivered by skilled and experienced clinicians.

 This allows us to ensure the best possible outcomes for people accessing our service and identify early indications of psychological difficulties.

 Referrals accepted from:

-A & E, AHPs, CMHTs, Consultants, Drug/alcohol agencies, GP staff, GPs, Health visitors, Hospital staff, Housing associations, Local authority staff, Midwives, Other NHS services, Other Trust services, Police, Schools, Voluntary services, Youth centres, Youth Offending Team
+A & E, AHPs, CMHTs, Consultants, Courts, Drug/alcohol agencies, Family/carers of children and young people up to 18 years old, GP staff, GPs, Health visitors, Hospital staff, Housing associations, Local authority staff, Midwives, Other NHS services, Other Trust services, Police, Schools, Single Point of Access team, Voluntary services, Young people aged 16 and 17, Youth centres, Youth Offending Team

 Please ensure you have read the information on this page to help you understand whether Wakefield CAMHS is appropriate for you or your child’s needs.

 You can download this information as a booklet also.